Nadodikkattu

 Nadodikkattu is a 1987 Indian Malayalam-language satirical comedy film directed by Sathyan Anthikad and written by Sreenivasan based on a story by the Siddique–Lal duo.
 It stars Mohanlal and Sreenivasan in the lead roles, along with an ensemble supporting cast featuring Shobhana, Thilakan, Innocent, Mamukkoya and Captain Raju.
 The story revolves around two impecunious young men, Ramdas and Vijayan who not being able to find any job in Kerala, plan to immigrate to Dubai to make their fortunes but get deceived and end up in Chennai.
 The film drew upon relevant social factors affecting Kerala of the 1980s such as widespread unemployment and poverty.

 Critics consider the film represents popular Malayalam cinema at its satirical best and established the Mohanlal-Sreenivasan onscreen combination as one of its most memorable and bankable cinematic pairs.
 The story, screenplay and characters have achieved classic status.
-The film was produced by Casino Productions, a production company owned by Century Kochumon, Mohanlal, I. V. Sasi, and Mammootty.
+The film was produced by Casino Productions, a company owned by Century Kochumon, Mohanlal, I. V. Sasi, and Mammootty.

 Plot

 Ramdas, known as Dasan, and Vijayan work as underpaid peons at a company.
-Dasan, a 'B-Com first class' graduate who is proud of it, constantly expresses his dissatisfaction at having to serve less qualified superiors and settling for less than what he believes he deserves in life.
+Dasan, who is proud of being a 'B-Com first class' graduate, constantly expresses his dissatisfaction over having to serve less qualified superiors and settling for less than what he believes he deserves in life.
 His only friend and less-educated roommate is Vijayan.
 Dasan always show insulting attitude due to his education and good looks, which severely irritates Vijayan.
 Their friendship is full of comic tension.
 Later in the movie, several humorous scenarios make use of this characteristic of the protagonists.
 Dasan frequently orders Vijayan to perform all of the housework.

 When the new managing director starts working for their organization, Dasan and Vijayan eagerly await his appointment of leadership in the hopes of obtaining a better position.
 On the other hand, one day as they are leaving for work, they get into an unnecessary fight with an unidentified person.
 Dasan verbally criticizes the person and pushes him into a puddle of rainwater in an attempt to attract the attention of a lady.
 Vijayan punctures his car tires.
 When they get at work, they discover that the guy with whom they had chosen to fight is now their new managing director.
 Both disappear from their workplaces and then resurface the next day, Dasan donning a pair of dark sunglasses and Vijayan sporting a full beard.
 They both make an effort to persuade their boss that they were extremely ill the day before, but they are both forced to report to the new managing director.
 They succeed in duping him at first and begin to work, but the managing director quickly learns the truth from old office photos, and they are both fired.